brickbots/PiFinder/docs/source/BOM.rst

      - M2.5x20mm standoffs
      -
      - Between Pi and Hat Depending on your heatsink and such you may need longer or shorter amounts here and you'll probably need to screw a couple together to get this length
+   * - 4
+     - M2.5x6mm standoffs
+     -
+     - Between the 3d printed Pi mount and the Pi
    * - 3
      - M2.5x12mm thumbscrews
      -